stlab/libraries/README.md

 [ TODO - for notification of errors the plan is to add a recover() clause to futures which is passed the exception and may return a value T or rethrow. recover() will be executed prior to continuations. ]

-when_all() takes an n'ary function and n futures as arguments.
+when_all() takes either an n'ary function and n futures as arguments or a variable range of futures

+when_any() takes as argument avariable range of futures and proceeds when at least one of the futures successds.

 Here is a trivial scheduler using threads: